 Your text gave off the impression that you weren't into me.
 Thinking about it now, I was probably just protecting myself.
-I was insecure and I figured that if this wasn’t going anywhere, I should just end it before I got tied up.
+I was insecure, and I figured that if this wasn’t going anywhere, I should just end it before I got tied up.
 If I had never heard from you again, I'd still be under the impression that you hated our date.
-But when we eventually saw each other again, you told me that you had loved our date and had the best time, and that you didn't mean to just let it fade away.
+But when we eventually saw each other again, you told me that you loved our date and had the best time, and that you didn't mean to just let it fade away.
 It was just a stupid case of miscommunication.

 Eva and I went on a couple of dates this summer.